FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Hydrology.rst

 .. image:: ../img/Coastal/hydrology001.png

-3. To navigate to the project area, search for "Immokalee and Tamiami"
+3. To navigate to the project area, search for "Immokalee and Tamiami 34110"

 .. image:: ../img/Coastal/hydrology002.png